nexiuhm/HealingSim-ES6/README.md

 ### TODO in no particular order
 - Finish the menu state with the ability to select boss & class ( unavaible classes greyed out )
+- Raid needs to contain actual logical groups ( right now every player is just trown into a single array ), this makes it impossible to target specific groups for damage or healing.
+- Split data.ts into multiple files, there are alot of unrelated data there. ( could be slit into spell_data, scale_data etc..)
+- End the game when the player either wins or loose ( go to the game over state )
 - Refactor or just completely rewrite the player class before we add more features.
 I'm thinking a base class "Entity" which both Player & Boss can extend.

 ##### The entity class have these different components